MRCIEU/PhenoSpD/README.md

 Li J, Ji L. (2005) Adjusting multiple testing in multilocus analyses using the eigenvalues of a correlation matrix.
 Heredity 95:221-227 https://www.ncbi.nlm.nih.gov/pubmed/16077740

 More explanation of the SpD function can be found in Prof Nyholt's homepage: https://neurogenetics.qimrberghofer.edu.au/

+## License

+This project is licensed under GNU GPL v3.

 ## Authors